AICP’s 26th Annual Conference

 Chapter members were able to find one another by a chapter specific badge lanyard again this year.

 Registered attendees and guests shared an evening of multiculturalism.
 Members enjoyed choosing from, Indian, Asian, Greek and Italian foods while listening to jazz music.
 When the jazz group took a break, in came the Lion Dancers!
 This was a great opportunity to learn more about our global neighbors, while reconnecting with our AICP colleagues.

 The Exhibitor hall was a very popular (and productive) place to be during breaks and before evening activities with booths staffed by experts in all phases of compliance, with great information combined with refreshments.
 The exhibitors were eager to share the latest in products and services designed to streamline and enhance regulatory compliance processes.
 Once again, we had a popular compliance puzzle for attendees to complete to be eligible for some really great prizes.

 A big “THANK YOU” to our exhibitors and sponsors for their continued support of the AICP and specifically our 26th Annual Conference.

 Providing learning opportunities is one of our Association’s keystones and is embedded within our Mission Statement.
 Recognition of those of our members who participate and guide their continuing education to become more informed and more equipped to face the challenges within our community is natural to us.

-This year members who received their ACP and/or CCP designations, and those who received CE credits, were honored this year.
+This year members who received their ACP and/or CCP designations, and those who received CE credits, were honored with a reception.

-The CCP designation went to Deborah Furman (Miller), Diane Karis and Andrea Coalson.
+The CCP designation went to Jana Cleveringa and Cynthia Linn Searls.

-CE recognition went to the following people: Bill Douglas, Shirley Grossman, BJ Baldwin, Michael Hollar, Joe Bieniek, Michelle Muirhead, and Deborah Rainey.
+CE recognition went to the following people: Joe Bieniek, Bill Douglas, Shirley Grossman, M. Diane Higdon, Doris Jackson, Anne Klappal, and John T. Whitener.